toininoi/license-demo/README.md

 ### 📋 Requirements
 * EMS,FTL and RV images built
+* FTL yaml and EMS json config files
 * Valid and not expired license file

 ### ▶️ Start all containers
 ```bash